 Every FPGA chip, or FPGA, is composed of a finite number of predefined resources with programmable interconnects.
 These interconnects implement the digital circuit you design with the LabVIEW FPGA Module.
 When you create an FPGA VI, you design a circuit schematic that describes how logic blocks are wired together on the FPGA.
-When you compile the VI, the LabVIEW FPGA Compile Server translates the FPGA VI into the FPGA circuit.
+When you compile the VI, the compilation tools translate the FPGA VI into the FPGA circuit.

 |Note This topic contains low-level FPGA implementation concepts.
 You do not need to understand these concepts to get started with the LabVIEW FPGA Module, but understanding them can help you build more efficient FPGA VIs.|

 The following illustration shows the relationship between logic blocks, I/O blocks, and programmable routing on an FPGA.

 The following FPGA specifications are important to consider when designing an FPGA application.

 Refer to the NI Developer Zone for more information about the fundamental parts of the FPGA.

 Logic resources are resources on the FPGA that can perform logic functions.
 Logic resources are grouped in slices to create configurable logic blocks.
 A slice contains a set number of LUTs, flip-flops and multiplexers.
 A LUT is a collection of logic gates hard-wired on the FPGA.
 LUTs store a predefined list of outputs for every combination of inputs and provide a fast way to retrieve the output of a logic operation.
 A flip-flop is a circuit capable of two stable states and represents a single bit.
 A multiplexer, also known as a mux, is a circuit that selects between two or more inputs and outputs the selected input.